 Arizona Mayors Bridge School and Community Goals for Improved Student Success

 The Roundtable brings together mayors from large and small cities and towns in Arizona, district superintendents, and their key staff to share data, evidence-based and promising practices, and programmatic strategies that can help address local challenges affecting students’ educational and career success.
 The Arizona Mayors Education Roundtable launched in October 2012 with an initial $250,000 investment from the Helios Education Foundation.
-Mayors Greg Stanton of Phoenix and Jonathan Rothschild of Tucson held press conferences in their cities to announce the initiative.
-City of Mesa Mayor John Giles is the current Roundtable chair.
+Press conferences were held in Phoenix and Tucson to announce the initiative.
+City of Casa Grande Mayor Craig McFarland is the current Roundtable chair.

 Elevating the Mayoral Role in Education

 Roundtable members know that a quality education system is an important driver of economic growth and a key indicator of a city’s overall health.
 Mayors are reimagining their role when it comes to education, imbuing it with proactive responsibility and leveraging the influence inherent to their position.

 Roundtable mayors use their leadership to inaugurate partnerships, explore innovative programs, and implement comprehensive strategies that address local challenges.
 Their impact is evidenced by programs such as Building Blocks to Great Schools, City Youth Councils, College Connect and College Promise, Mesa K-Ready, Tempe PRE, and Steps to Success.
 Our mayors are having a powerful impact on public education and helping to ensure that Arizona schools make it possible for all students to succeed.